 - Select the View menu in Photos then choose Devices.
 Look for your iPhone there and select it

 - Check if there is a pop-up on your device to “trust this computer.”
-Select “Yes” in order for your device to connect via the Lightning connector cable to your Mac
+Select “Yes” for your device to connect via the Lightning connector cable to your Mac

 - On Import options, uncheck Enable camera uploads for and under Sync options, uncheck Photos from iPhoto